ticketmaster-api/sdk-javascript/README.md

 (provided only for sets which are result of **.all()** type methods)

 properties:

--`result.items` - Array of Ticketmaster event information.
+- `result.items` - Array of Ticketmaster event information.
--`result.page` - Additional general information object.
+- `result.page` - Additional general information object.

 methods:

+- `result.getAt(index): Promise`
+  - Returns a Promise yielding a new Result object.

+- `result.getNext([step]): Promise`
--`result.getPage(index)` - Promise which returns a new Result object.
+  - Returns a Promise yielding a new Result object.
--`result.nextPage()` - Promise which returns a new Result object.
-Can take additional param - step (1 by default).
+  - Can take additional `step` param (1 by default).

+- `result.getPrev([step]): Promise`
--`result.previousPage()` - Promise which returns a new Result object.
-Can take additional param - step (1 by default).
+  - Returns a Promise yielding a new Result object.
+  - Can take additional `step` param (1 by default).

+- `result.count(): Integer`
+  - Returns the total count of items matching your criteria

+- `result.pages(): Integer`
+  - Returns the total count of pages matching your criteria

+- `result.isFirst(): Boolean`
+  - Whether the current Result is the first page

+- `result.isLast(): Boolean`
--`result.records()` - returns an Array of this page's records -`result.count()` - returns the total count of items -`result.isLastPage()` - returns a Boolean if current Result is the last page
+  - Whether the current Result is the last page

 ## Running Tests